 The below tables show that all our models are generating significant alpha, that is statistically significant.

 It also shows that, while small part of the returns is sourced from exposure to size and momentum factors, or strategic betas, significant source of returns are other factors.
 Returns from value factor is not always statistically significant.
 This is in-line with what we are actually doing.

 For investors it is important to understand the sources of return in order to appreciate the value provided by fund managers against the fees they charge.

 As we shall show in a separate article, many fund managers fail to generate alpha despite charging a significant management fee.
 In such cases, investors can easily replicate similar returns by investing in low cost, smart-beta (or strategic beta) strategies using ETFs, that provides exposure to these common factors (such as value, size, etc) at significantly lower cost.

-Conservative Multifactor for Conservative Investors
+All Weather Multifactor for Conservative Investors

 The conservative portfolio uses balanced asset allocation, with equity exposure varying between 60% and 40% while other assets (bond and gold combined) make up the rest.